Travel Guide

 • Sun Protection:

-• Use sunscreen, insect repellent, and carry water sterilizing tablets.
+• Use sunscreen, and insect repellent, and carry water sterilizing tablets.

 • Dress appropriately for varying climates.